Libertas

 libertarian,

-I would never vote for
+I would not vote for

-the Libertarian Party
+the Libertarian Party.

 Nine prominent Democrats